ad-mitium/opencv_server/README.md

 A "feature" when changing settings in multiple camera view is that it defaults to camera 4.
 However, there is a long delay before the server shows an image.
 Long enough for a user to think the application is not working.
 It is due to some legacy session handling when there wasn't a multiple camera view.
 It's caused a lot of headaches as well as workarounds to maintain compatibility and may very well require a re-write.

+#### After a while all feeds become "unavailable"

+Over time, all feeds eventually show unavailable despite only one feed reporting errors.
+The forced refresh helps address this.
+Ultimately, there is a logic error that needs to be addressed with respect to exception handling when concatenating each of the rows of video.

 ## Required python libraries

 * flask